Nezteb/vscode-mind-map-wiki-backlinks/README.md

   - Probably a separate project entirely
   - Separate CLI tool with VS Code extension to use it?
   - Pure `git` integration (+ GitHub/GitLab connectors)
-- CMD+click to follow wiki-style links (with line/row/col numbers?)
+- CMD+click to follow wiki-style links (with line/row/col numbers, or hash of line?)
 - Table view of nodes that link to/from currently viewed node, support CMD+CLICK
 - Eclipse Sprotty vs Mermaid.js for rendering graphs (with comments)?